samwilson/kohana_webdb/README.md

   authenticate as MySQL users.
-* If a valid MySQL user is given in the Database configuration file, and a driver other than DB is selected in the Auth configuration file, then users can authenticate against that other driver, and if logged in will have all of the permissions of the MySQL user.
+* If a valid MySQL user is given in the Database configuration file, and a driver other than DB is selected in the Auth configuration file, then users authenticate against that other driver, and if logged in will have all of the permissions of the MySQL user.

+### Authorisation:

+*

 ## Other Features